Dopero Kite Plans

 horizontal spar as the lower one.

-The photo below shows the Dowel Dopero on one of its first flights.
-Before I got around to pulling some of the slack out of those sail corner ties!
+The photo below shows the MBK Dowel Dopero on one of its first flights.
+That was before I got around to pulling some of the slack out of those sail-corner ties!

 - To glue the short bamboo reinforcers, just lay glue down the join,